OUR GOAL

 Cardboard packaging

-Cardboard boxes have long been the standard packaging material for parcel deliveries.
-However, their widespread use comes with significant environmental consequences.
-The production of cardboard boxes requires the felling of trees, contributing to deforestation and habitat loss.
 Additionally, the manufacturing process involves large amounts of water, energy, and chemicals, leading to greenhouse gas emissions and pollution.
 Moreover, the disposal of cardboard boxes often results in them being sent to landfills, where they decompose and emit methane, a potent greenhouse gas.

-Cardboard boxes are generally believed to be fairly sustainable for their expected high content of recycled cardboard and other timber wastes and by-products.
-However, while in the developed world 90% of cardboard thrown away is collected for reuse and recycling purposes, only 54% of thrown away cardboard end up in the actual new cardboard production.
-The rest is made into other products, incinerated, or landfilled.
+However, while in the developed world 90% of cardboard thrown away is collected for reuse and recycling purposes, only 54% of thrown away cardboard ends up in the actual new cardboard production.

 Textile waste packaging